jayblunt/esi-sso-quart/README.md

 **Structure information will not populate until this universe data is collected (because of the ORM relationships that are defined between structures and systems and moons).**

-This example is almost entirely [asyncio](https://docs.python.org/3/library/asyncio.html), including the [SQLAlchemy](https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html) usage.

-There are small "tasks" - coroutines - (via [asyncio.create_task()](https://docs.python.org/3/library/asyncio-task.html#asyncio.create_task) for collecting universe and structure data, and for refreshing jwt keys and access_tokens for users.
+There are small "tasks" - coroutines - (via [asyncio.create_task()](https://docs.python.org/3/library/asyncio-task.html#asyncio.create_task) for collecting universe and structure data, and for periodically refreshing jwt keys and access_tokens for users.

 -- Jay Blunt